malakhims/Dollmaker-Script/README.md

 - Images uploading in bases will be one of the default skin tones.
 - (You could technically not use this at all and have the bodies be placeable if you want, but I found it to be kind of a pain for my purposes this time, but it has a lot of potential for larger games)
+- The template is ugly on purpose!!
+Edit the CSS and make it beautiful!!
+Put your SOUL INTO IT.

 PHP USERS
 - If you have PHP, any subdirectory you make in the images directory will show up in the tabs.
 Make sure you trim the images for the final dollmaker so there's not a lot of space.